In RE, Learning Outside the Classroom (LOtC) experiences provide opportunities for:

 - young people to ask big questions or reflect

 LOtC is about raising achievement through an organised, powerful approach to learning in which direct experience is of prime importance.
 It is not only about what we learn, but importantly how and where we learn.

-This section provides some inspiring and real examples of the compelling learning experiences that have taken place across the country, and beyond.
+This Sacred Spaces project provides some inspiring and real examples of the compelling learning experiences that have taken place across the country, and beyond.
 Case study contributors responded to a series of questions and points: